hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 And you need to be very aware of infrastructure moves.
-Data safety here comes from knowledge of the physical aspects of machine set-up, but someone in the future might move a machine from cabinet to cabinet.
+Data safety here comes from knowledge of the physical aspects of machine set-up, but someone in the future might move a machine from cabinet to cabinet, and not adequately communicate this.

+## Build
+Obviously you need to build the example before we can run it.

+The example uses Spring Boot for forming executable _jar_ files.

+It's easiest to use `mvn install` from the top level to build everything, as this makes sure all the Spring Boot repackaging phases happen.
+If you know what you're doing you can run it from an IDE.

 ## Running The Solution
 Reading the code is one thing, the proof comes from trying it.